ietf-wg-cellar/matroska-specification/chapter_codecs.md

 same suggests, it means that, when this command is encountered, the `Matroska Player` **SHOULD** jump to the `Chapter` specified by the UID and play it, as long as this `Chapter` exists.

+## MatroskaJS

+This is the case when `ChapProcessCodecID` = 2.
+This is a script language built for Matroska purposes.
+It uses the [@!ECMAScript] 6th Edition (ES6) syntax.
+The commands are stored as text commands, in UTF-8.
+The syntax is C like, with commands spanned on many lines, each terminating with a semicolon ";".
+You can also include comments at the end of lines with "//" or comment many lines using "/* \*/".
+The scripts are stored in `ChapProcessData`.
+For the moment `ChapProcessPrivate` is not used.

+The Matroska Script contains the following commands.

+### GotoAndPlay

+The command is called with `GotoAndPlay( "<ChapterUID>" );`.

+As the same suggests, it means that, when this command is encountered, the `Matroska Player` **SHOULD** jump to the `Chapter` specified by the `ChapterUID` string and play it, as long as this `Chapter` exists.

+### LogMsg

+The command is called with `LogMsg( "A String" );`.

+The `Matroska Player` **SHOULD** send the provided message to the user debugging console, if there is one.
+In this example it would send "A String", without the double quotes, to the debugging console.

 ## DVD Menu

 This is the case when `ChapProcessCodecID` = 1.
 Each level of a chapter corresponds